olets/hometown-prompt/README.md

 Hometown is highly customizable.
 Change the colors and symbols, add or remove line breaks, specify the number of path segments to show before the current working directory, hide or show inactive elements (for example, show the Git status symbols, dimmed, when the local branch is up to date with its upstream, as seen in the above screenshot), and much more.

-Most configuration is done through Git Prompt Kit.
+🌟 Most configuration is done through Git Prompt Kit.
 See [Git Prompt Kit's Options](https://github.com/olets/git-prompt-kit#options).

-In addition the following options are available:
+In addition there are Hometown Prompt-specific options:

 Name | Type | Description | Default
 ---|---|---|---